rstemmer/musicdb/docs/source/basics/data.rst

 state/:
    This directory is used to provide and maintain a consistent state for the MusicDB Websocket Server.
-   It is mainly maintained by :doc:`/lib/mdbstate`
+   It is mainly maintained by :mod:`musicdb.lib.cfg.mdbstate`

 uploads/:
    The uploads directory contains temporary uploaded data.
    This directory is mainly maintained by :doc:`/taskmanagement/uploadmanager`

 tasks/:
-   Persistent state of tasks that are processed by the :doc:`/taskmanagement/managementthread` and managed by the :doc:`/taskmanagement/taskmanager`.
+   Persistent state of tasks that are processed by the :mod:`musicdb.taskmanagement.managementthread` and managed by the :doc:`/taskmanagement/taskmanager`.

 webdata/: